K-Sato1995/gatsbyBlog/content/posts/Javascript-String-functions/index.md

 tags:
   - JavaScript
 published: true
-description: 'Here are the basic string functions in JavaScript'
+description: 'Here are some basic string functions in JavaScript'
 ---

 # String functions